-Note: in bold the 6 driving forces (both “Types of farming systems” were merge by participants as one driving force; the “Dim.” column indicates the related STEEP dimension as follows: S=Social, T=Technical, En=Environment, Ec=Economic, P=Political; the last column “Link to LPS” indicate the factors of change that are directly (D) or indirectly (I) linked to LPS.

-The participants selected five driving forces of locallivelihoods in the area: LPS was regrouped with farming production systems as one of the five driving forces because of the interdependency between both type of farming systems (i.e., mixed crop-livestock farming systems); others were “State of food security / poverty”; “Governance capacity of the local community”; “Capacity to adapt to climate change”; “State of local culture and tradition” (Table 1).
+Participants performed a collective mapping process to determine the influence between factors of a given dimension.
+After displaying the collective results, they voted for the five most influential drivers (i.e., driving forces) ensuring the representation of at least three of the five dimensions (social, technical, economic, environmental and political) (Bourgeois et al. 2023).
+LPS was regrouped with farming production systems as one of the five driving forces because of the interdependency between both type of farming systems (i.e., mixed crop-livestock farming systems); others were “State of food security / poverty”; “Governance capacity of the local community”; “Capacity to adapt to climate change”; “State of local culture and tradition” (Table 1).

 In plenary and subsequent validation sessions, participants collated 5 plausible contrasted scenarios based on the future states of the 5 driving forces (in bold in Table 2, future states can be found in Supp Mat 3), and code-named them as : Selfish Pain, The Male Power, Laissez-faire Kills, Bye Poverty!, A Big One for a Few Ones (Box 1; English versions chosen by the participant based on vernacular expressions).
 Full narratives resulted from the inclusion all the remaining 30 factors of change into the synopsis.
 The process was that the initial narratives were written by the project team and later validated by local stakeholders through participatory feedback and comment sessions.

-Box 1: Five synopsis which hare the basis of the 5 full narratives (see Supp Mat 4)
+Box 1: Five synopsis which are the basis of the 5 full narratives (see Supp Mat 4)

 Chaitemura Chavakuseva – Bye poverty!: In 2038, there is a mix of local and foreign cultures with good governance, empowered local leaders and cross-cutting inclusiveness in land use allocation.
 Due to the adoption of solar energy, there is well-adapted irrigation which promotes mixed farming using adapted livestock breeds and crop varieties with high-value markets.
 As a result, the level of poverty has been reduced to 30%.
 The poor and vulnerable groups (women, orphans and elders) scattered around the park.